xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 1. Go to the **User Management** page.

-2. Tick on the checkbox next to the User's name to select the User and enable the **Remove User** button.
+2. Check the box next to the User's name to select the User and enable the **Remove User** button.

+    You can remove multiple users by selecting multiple checkboxes.

 3. Click **Remove User**.

 4. Confirm your action in the popup screen.

 You have removed the User from your Organization.

-> Notes:
->
-> * You can remove multiple users by selecting multiple checkboxes.

 #### View the Removed Users list